pgenergy/docs/src/content/docs/ml_api/model_training.md

 # Data Preparation

-We use the dataset that we already processed, where data has been segmented into peaks and labeled according to the device type (see [`here`](./data.md)).
+We use the dataset that we already processed(see [`here`](./data.md)).
+The dataset consists of power consumption readings from several household devices, each reading associated with a timestamp and a peak number that identifies significant consumption events.
+The devices are labeled based on their type, such as washing machines, dishwashers, fridges, freezers and microwaves.

 ## Device Mapping